 Maybe I’ve been hiding under a rock but up until recently, I wasn’t aware that simply purchasing pillow covers was even an option.
 When I wanted to switch up my pillow color or style, I bought new throw pillows.
-These, of course, were the ones without zippers, so I’m proudly going to own it and admit that I was once a throw pillow hoarder.
+These, of course, were the ones without zippers.
+Therefore, I’m proudly going to own it and admit that I was once a throw pillow hoarder.
 I had a pillow closet and I would rotate throw pillows based on the season.
 However, now that I’m aware of my options, I have to say I’m a huge fan of simply replacing the pillow covers!

 On the downside, throw pillows can take up a lot of space, hence my previous pillow closet.
 If your home already doesn’t include adequate storage, then finding places for your extra pillows will require some creativity and resourcefulness.
-Suddenly your living room couch and bedrooms have an unhealthy amount of throw pillows, or maybe your closets or kitchen cupboards.
-No judgment on my part because I’ve seen it and I may or may not have done some of these things.
+Suddenly your living room couch and bedrooms have an unhealthy amount of throw pillows!
+Or maybe your closets or kitchen cupboards.
+No judgment on my part because I’ve seen it and I may or may not have done some of these things!
 Also, a throw pillow without a zipper could pose a challenge if it got dirty.
 They’re usually not machine washable and you’ll likely have to spot clean and hope that does the trick.

 Pillow covers require much less space, making storage easy peasy.
 Instead of having a pillow closet, I now have a pillow drawer and that’s an amazing feeling.
 Dirty pillow covers can also be easily removed and spot cleaned or hand washed, making them more salvageable.
 If they are beyond redemption, they can be traded out for new covers, leaving your pillow inserts unharmed.
 Pillow covers come in many great styles and fabrics that I haven’t seen available with regular throw pillows.
-Mud cloth, for example, is an extremely popular pillow cover fabric that offers great texture and cool geometric patterns and designs.
+Mud cloth, for example, is an extremely popular pillow cover fabric that offers great texture and cool geometric patterns and designs!